 Create a scavenger hunt with Seesaw Go

-Seesaw for Schools has a tool called Seesaw Go, a purpose-built scavenger hunt that can be used in the classroom.
+Seesaw for Schools has a feature called Seesaw Go, a purpose-built scavenger hunt that can be used in the classroom.
 The idea is to get students working together in groups, to be active moving about the room, and to become more aware of the spaces around them.

-You can take this further by creating puzzles and even creating virtual locks so they must 'escape' at each stage, making it like an escape room game.
+You can take this further by creating puzzles and even virtual locks so they must 'escape' at each stage, making it like an escape room game.
 Or have the students play the game at home with their parents setting up the QR codes around their residence.

 Also, instead of using the printed game board, you can have students take pictures of themselves on the hunt in their home and post to Seesaw to share with the class.